tadhgboyle/tab/README.md

 - User tags (tax free tagged, limit of xyz tag, etc)
 - Rename Transaction classes to Order
 - Allow categories to be PST and/or GST exempt
+- Use npm for js packages
+- Move "ajax" routes to API controllers + paths
+- Rename adjust page to ledger

 ## Issues/Bugs
 - Add check balance modal for gift card (under a "tools" dropdown?)